-save\mode1 (filename, num\iteration=None, start\iteration=0, importance\type='split') Save Booster to file.
+save\model (filename, num\iteration=None, start\iteration=0, importance\type='split') Save Booster to file.

-• filename (string) - Filename to save Booster.

-- num\iteration (int or None, optional (default=None)) Index of the iteration that should be saved.
+- filename (str or pathlib.Path) Filename to save Booster. - num\iteration (int or None, optional (default=None)) Index of the iteration that should be saved.
 If None, if the best iteration exists, it is saved; otherwise, all iterations are saved.
-If <= 0, all iterations are saved. - start\iteration (int, optional (default=0)) Start index of the iteration that should be saved. - importance\type (string, optional (default="split")) What type of feature importance should be saved.
+If <= 0, all iterations are saved.

+- start\iteration (int, optional (default=0)) Start index of the iteration that should be saved. - importance\type(str, optional (default="split"))-What type of feature importance should be saved.
 If "split", result contains numbers of times the feature is used in a model.
 If "gain", result contains total gains of splits which use the feature.